Where to Find "True Detective" Filming Locations in Louisiana

-Do some investigating of your own at these "True Detective" season 1 locations worth visiting.
+Do some investigating of your own at these "True Detective" season one filming locations worth visiting.

-The critically acclaimed HBO crime drama "True Detective" is not one for the squeamish.
-The first season of the show depicts the lives of two detectives (played by Matthew McConaughey and Woody Harrelson) who are following a trail of murder across south Louisiana’s bayous and backroads.
+While each season of the critically acclaimed HBO anthology crime drama "True Detective" follows a different cast of characters in locations across the country, the first season depicts the lives of two detectives (played by Matthew McConaughey and Woody Harrelson) who trace a serial killer through South Louisiana’s bayous and backroads.

 Where was "True Detective" Season 1 Filmed?